-The East Gippsland Bushfire Recovery Committee have now released their second Progress Report.
+The East Gippsland Bushfire Recovery Committee released its Second Progress Report in May 2021.
 This latest report details recovery efforts, achievements and progress over the last six months since their first Progress Report in September 2020.

 The Committee have also prepared recovery action plans for the recovery pillars within the East Gippsland Recovery Plan.